tianyuduan/JS30/PrototypalInheritance/prototype.md

-# What is a prototype?  & understanding prototype inheritance
+# What is a prototype?  & Understanding prototype inheritance

 > When a function is created in JavaScript, JavaScript engine adds a prototype property to the function.